 If you or someone you know was not properly cared for during pregnancy, and placenta previa caused injury or other losses, then you need an experienced New York birth injury attorney to represent you and protect your rights.
-Call Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 to discuss your case.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 to discuss your case.
 Medical professionals are trained to handle birth issues such as placenta previa and ensure injuries do not occur, so if they have failed you, then you deserve compensation for your pain and suffering.

 During pregnancy, the placenta provides oxygen and nutrients to a growing baby and attaches to the wall of the uterus within the mother.
 It typically attaches at the top or side of the uterus, which avoids most complications that can arise from it.
 In some instances, however, the placenta attaches to the lower area of the uterus, which is referred to as placenta previa.
 When this happens, the placenta can partially or completely cover the opening in the mother's cervix, which creates complications during later stages of pregnancy and during delivery.